-If you are considering making a transfer you should in the first instance consult your tutor and then the Director of Studies (most transfers are now dealt with electronically without the need to fill in forms).
+If you are considering making a transfer you should in the first instance consult your tutor and, if necessary, the Senior Tutor (most transfers are now dealt with electronically without the need to fill in forms).
 It is possible to transfer to the three-year variant of a four-year programme at any time up to the start of the third academic year, although leaving it after the end of term 2 of the second year can give rise to complications in relation to project and option choice.
 A transfer from the three- to the four-year variant of a Degree Course (including 'with intercalated year' degrees) is in principle also possible up until the start of the third academic year.

 The University system will automatically register you for any core modules for the Course you are taking, but from weeks 1 to 3 in your first term you will need to register for the options (including any unusual options) you wish to take.
 You should do this using eMR (electronic Module Registration).

 You can check on the Regulations for your Course elsewhere on this website to make sure that your option registration satisfies those Regulations.
 Note that the eMR system does not check that your registration satisfies your Course Regulations.
 It is your responsibility to do this.
 You can register for more options than you need or intend to take as you will be able to deregister from surplus options at certain periods during the year.
 If you change your Course after the start of the year you will need to re-register for a new set of modules appropriate to your new Course.
 This re-registration will include the core modules for your new Course as well as the options.